 Don't factory reset your phone if you haven't tried uninstalling Google Play updates.

 All that’s left is to open Google Play and retry your download.
-Don’t worry too much about downgrading your Play Store though!
+Don’t worry too much about downgrading your Play Store, though!
 The app will automatically update itself to the latest available version.
-If for some reason you want or need to do it manually, you can follow our detailed guide on downloading and installing the Play Store here.
+If for some reason, you need to update or install it manually, you can follow our detailed guide on downloading and installing the Play Store here.

-These are our tips and tricks on how to fix the dreaded “download pending” Google Play error.
+These are our tips and tricks on fixing the dreaded “download pending” Google Play error.
 Did we help you solve the problem?
 Do you have other solutions that worked for you?
 Let us know in the comments.